-Disinfecting and sanitizing your Hoshizaki ice machine equipment weekly will help reduce food-borne contaminants which can make customers or employees sick.
+Disinfecting, sanitizing, and cleaning your Hoshizaki ice machine equipment weekly will help reduce food-borne contaminants which can make customers or employees sick.

 Again, there are many EPA or FDA-registered disinfectant and sanitizing agents that can do the job.
-Make suet to follow the directions on the label.
+Make sure to follow the directions on the label.

 If you plan on using bleach, DON’T mix it with other cleaners.
 The combination can produce dangerous, toxic fumes that can lead to respiratory problems.